Moonnooo/IronFront/TRADEMARKS.md

 # Trademarks

 **IronFront** and the associated logos/branding are trademarks of their respective owner(s).
-The source code may be licensed under MIT, but this does **not** grant rights to use the project name, logo, or brand in a way that implies official affiliation.
+The source code may be licensed under Attribution-NonCommercial-ShareAlike 4.0 International License, but this does **not** grant rights to use the project name, logo, or brand in a way that implies official affiliation.

 - Do not use the name or logo to market your own product or service without permission.